Adult Autism Test - Autism-Spectrum Quotient (AQ)

 How should the items be answered?

-Select the response that best matches typical behavior across most situations, not an unusual day.
-Answer all items without spending excessive time on any single question.
+Select the response that best matches your typical behavior across most situations, not on an unusual day.
+Answer all questions without spending excessive time on any single question.

 How are results used in practice?